Lugrin/cheatsheets/screen.md

 ```

 `-d` option will “detach” it at the other location, and `-R` will reattach your current terminal window to the session.
-If `sessionname` hasn’t been created, it will create the session for you.
+If `sessionname` hasn't been created, it will create the session for you.

 Detach from the session